slatedocs/slate/source/index.md

 // After installing, just require augur.js to use it. var augur = require("augur.js");

-// Attempt to connect to a local Ethereum node (on http://localhost:8545) augur.connect();
+// Attempt to connect to a local Ethereum node augur.connect();

+// Connect to a local Ethereum node with IPC support augur.connect(null, "/home/augur/.ethereum/geth.ipc");

 // Connect to one of Augur's public nodes (eth1.augur.net) augur.connect("http://eth1.augur.net");